Procedure 4.5.1 - Student Employees

 Part 1: Sources of Funding

-There are four funding sources for student employees at Lake Superior College: Federal Work Study, State Work Study, grants, and college budget funds.
-Most student employee positions are not dependent upon the type of funding source.
+Funding sources for student workers at Lake Superior College can include: Federal Work Study, State Work Study, grants, and college budget funds.
 The funding source is determined by the Financial Aid and Business Offices on a case-by-case basis.
-Students and supervisors do not need to be concerned about the type of funding source assigned to the student.

-All student employees are required to submit a FAFSA to determine whether or not they are eligible for federal or state work study programs.
-Eligibility for federal and state work study programs are determined as part of the standard financial aid process.
-To receive need-based work study, students must demonstrate financial need, maintain satisfactory academic progress, be enrolled at least half-time, and for state work study, meet residency requirements.
+All student workers are required to submit a FAFSA to determine eligibility for federal or state work study programs as part of the standard financial aid process.
+To receive need-based work study, students must demonstrate financial need, maintain satisfactory academic progress, be enrolled at least half-time (usually six credits or more) in a degree seeking program, and, for state work study, meet residency requirements.
 Eligibility may vary from year to year depending upon the financial information of the student’s family and the resources available to the student from other sources.
 A student who is eligible for need-based work study is notified on their financial aid award letter.
 A student may earn up to the amount printed on the award letter and may not exceed the amount unless approved by a Financial Aid Specialist.

-Some student employment positions are available for up to 40 hours a week during the summer months.
+Some student worker positions can be made available for up to 40 hours a week during the summer months.

 Exceptions to these rules will be at the discretion of the President of Lake Superior College or designee.